uvic-seng321/project-decimal-dogs-5/assignment-4.md

 ```
 If I lower the price it should show what the previous price was to make my ad more enticing: Not tested as this is a frontend feature

-### As a tutor, I want to be able to show my tutoring availability
+### As a tutor, I want to be able to show my tutoring availability.
 Must correctly show tutor availability:
 ```python
 from app import *